 Check out all of our degrees and programs including 3 new degree options!
 Find out why so many students are choosing Landmark.

-I have bright, articulate students who can tell me everything about a topic but can’t get their thoughts from their heads to the paper.
+Question: I have bright, articulate students who can tell me everything about a topic but can’t get their thoughts from their heads to the paper.
 What can I do to help these students improve their academic writing?

 Response: You describe a difficulty faced by many students with dyslexia, attention deficit disorder and executive function challenges.
 Academic writing is one of the most challenging tasks because it is so complex cognitively.
 It puts great demands on attention, memory (especially active working memory), language processing and self-regulation.